bbauska/Coursera-Bootstrap/readme.md

 To go ahead and do that, type npm install gulp sass \--save-dev.

-Also while we\'re at it, we might as well install the Browser Sync Gulp Task too, so that we can configure both this one after another.
+Also while we&apos;re at it, we might as well install the Browser Sync Gulp Task too, so that we can configure both this one after another.

-I\'ll install, npm install browser-sync \--save-dev.
+I&apos;ll install, npm install browser-sync \--save-dev.

-Once these two are installed, then let\'s go ahead and create our Gulp file and then configure our Gulp Tasks here.
+Once these two are installed, then let&apos;s go ahead and create our Gulp file and then configure our Gulp Tasks here.

-Going to our project folder, let\'s create a new file and then name it gulpfile.js, and in this file, we\'re going to configure our Gulp Tasks.
+Going to our project folder, let&apos;s create a new file and then name it gulpfile.js, and in this file, we&apos;re going to configure our Gulp Tasks.

-Once the gulpfile.js is ready, well configure the Gulp Tasks here by first beginning with \'use strict\' and then var gulp.
+Once the gulpfile.js is ready, well configure the Gulp Tasks here by first beginning with &apos;use strict&apos; and then var gulp.

-We need to require the gulp node modules, and also while we\'re at it, we\'ll require the sass node module.
+We need to require the gulp node modules, and also while we&apos;re at it, we&apos;ll require the sass node module.

 As I mentioned in the previous exercise, it will become more clearer to you why the code is written like this, once you understand more about